How to successfully kickstart your fitness journey later in life

 Wright also suggests injecting some fun into your new exercise routine as “any activity associated with joy or fun will ultimately mean that we commit to it”.

-“Take time to think about the things that you have done (or would like to do) that you found fun,” she said.
+“Take time to think about the things that you have done (or would like to do) that you found fun,” she suggests.

 “This might mean re-joining a sport you once played.
 Many sports clubs have modified programs for older adults.
 It might mean joining a dance club.
 Whatever has made you laugh in the past, will bring you joy again.”